 - With the correct password, LogBook entry is accepted but not shown yet, pending owner review – because the owner has enabled “Moderate Log Book” on this tag.

-First of all, because we enabled “Email when log entries are added” selection for this tag, we received a notification e-mail from the dynotag service as soon as the log entry was saved.
+First of all, because we enabled “Email when log entries are added” selection for this tag, we received a notification e-mail from the dynotag service as soon as the log entry was saved (tag ID shown is not real, just a placeholder).

 - Going back to the laptop browser, where we are signed in as the owner, looking at the LogBook we see: